hpe-storage/scod/docs/cosi_driver/deployment.md

     * To create the user, refer to the [HPE documentation](https://support.hpe.com/hpesc/docDisplay?docId=sd00004219en_us&page=objstr_users_create_dscc.html) for this purpose and select the access policy created in the previous step.
         - Save the user name and password.
 These will be used as the S3 access key and S3 secret key respectively in the COSI secret.
 2. To create the HPE Green Lake API client ID and secret, refer to the following [HPE documentation](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-23E6EE78-AAB7-472C-8D16-7169938BE628.html).
-3. To locate the DSCC zone FQDN:
+3. To locate the Data Services Cloud Console zone FQDN:
     * Log into HPE Data Services Cloud Console.
     * On the _Services_ page, click _My Services_ to view all services available in your workspace.
     * Select the service that your HPE Alletra Storage MP X 10000 device is assigned to and click _Launch_.
     * After the service is launched, save the value of the URL from the browser.
 E.g.: `https://console-us1.data.cloud.hpe.com`.
-    * After dropping the prefix `https://console-`, the DSCC zone FQDN value to be used in the `Secret` should have the following format: `us1.data.cloud.hpe.com`.
+    * After dropping the prefix `https://console-`, the Data Services Cloud Console zone FQDN value to be used in the `Secret` should have the following format: `us1.data.cloud.hpe.com`.
-    * Supported DSCC instance FQDNs as of January 2025 are:
+    * Supported Data Services Cloud Console zone FQDNs as of January 2025 are:
         - us1.data.cloud.hpe.com
         - jp1.data.cloud.hpe.com
         - eu1.data.cloud.hpe.com